 Stocks fell Tuesday, extending losses into a second day, as investors braced for quarterly earnings and considered valuations.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

-CNBC's Rick Santelli discusses the latest action in the bond market, as yields hoover near their lowest level since June 2013.
+CNBC's Rick Santelli discusses the latest action in the bond market, after the better-than-expected jobs data.

-U.S. stock index futures pointed to a slightly higher open on Wall Street, ahead of the government’s all-important non-farm payrolls jobs report.
+U.S. stock index futures pointed to a slightly higher open on Thursday, ahead of the monthly non-farm payrolls jobs report.

 The dollar was broadly bid on Thursday by a stronger-than-expected U.S. nonfarm payrolls report for June.

 CNBC's Bertha Coombs discusses the day's activity in the commodities markets.
 Oil was down on the day, after the market grew less worried over supply disruptions in Libya.
 Gas prices are the highest they've been for a July 4th weekend over the last 6 years.